almende/eve/java_agents.md

 - `getType` returns the class name of the agent.
 - `getUrl` returns the full url of the agent.
 - `getId` returns the id of the agent
-- `subscribe` to subscribe to an event
+- `onSubscribe` to recevie a subscription to an event
-- `unsubscribe` to unsubscribe from an event
+- `onUnsubscribe` to receive an unsubscription from an event

 The parameters of a method must be named using the `@Name` annotation.
 Parameters can be marked as optional using the annotation `@Required`.